Construction Rating: | starstarstarstarstar |

 motor's forward closure and long enough so that when it butts up against t' baffle cap (used as a thrust ring) the

 motor is retained by t' motor hook.
+Arrr!
 I also put a small amount o' sheep wool waddin' around t' baffle cap t' lengthen

 t' shock cord's life.
-Ya scallywag!
+Well, blow me down!
 Blimey!
-Blimey!
-Blimey!
 Since its readily available, I use unwashed sheep wool for me recovery wadding.
-Avast, me proud beauty!
-Blimey!
-Well, blow me down!
-Blimey!
-Blimey!
-Blimey!
 It is

-flameproof, cheap (in me case its free), and easy t' use.
-Avast, me proud beauty!
-Blimey!
-Blimey!
-Blimey!
+flameproof, me hearties, arrr, cheap (in me case its free), me bucko, and easy t' use.
 Unlike toilet paper or tissue which smolders when blown upon,

 but that's just me opinion.
+Arrr!

+T' second flight (on t' same day) was on a G38-4FJ.
+Avast, me hearties, me proud beauty!
+It was nay nearly as loud as t' previous flight, but it was what I would call a slow liftoff.
 Begad!
+Ejection occurred just as t' model turned nose down (about 550ft), ya bilge rat, t' parachute opened, shiver me timbers, but it somehow got tangled around t' piston, arrr, matey, reefin' t' chute slightly.
 Blimey!
-Avast, me proud beauty!
-Blimey!
-Blimey!
-Blimey!

-T' second flight (on t' same day) was on a G38-4FJ.
-It be nay nearly as loud as t' previous flight, but it was what I would call a slow liftoff.
-Ejection occurred just as t' model turned nose down (about 550ft), t' parachute opened, but it somehow got tangled around t' piston, ya bilge rat, shiver me timbers, reefin' t' chute slightly.
-Avast, me proud beauty!
+Aye aye!
 It landed with a bounce about 150 feet away.
-Blimey!
+Begad!
 One fin fillet was cracked and t' aft end o' t' body tube had a large crescent shaped din' in it.
-Avast, me proud beauty!
-Aye aye!
-I used a piece o' 4" tube coupler t' reinforce t' tail end o' t' rocket, put epoxy over t' cracked fillet, and added about 3 ounces o' nose weight (I was afraid that t' tube coupler would hurt t' rocket's stability).
-T' rocket then weighed about 43 ounces.
-Aye aye!
+Avast!
 Begad!

-T' third flight be on another G79-4W with t' same great flame, smoke, arrr, and roar as on t' first flight.
-Ahoy!
-Blimey!
-It was noticeably slower off t' pad than before and t' ejection was right on.
+I used a piece o' 4" tube coupler t' reinforce t' tail end o' t' rocket, shiver me timbers, put epoxy over t' cracked fillet, and added about 3 ounces o' nose weight (I be afraid that t' tube coupler would hurt t' rocket's stability).
+Well, blow me down!
 Avast!
+T' rocket then weighed about 43 ounces.
+Avast, me proud beauty!

+T' third flight was on another G79-4W with t' same great flame, smoke, and roar as on t' first flight.
+It was noticeably slower off t' pad than before and t' ejection be right on.
 Blimey!
-T' peak altitude be around 800ft.
-Ya scallywag!
-Blimey!
+T' peak altitude was around 800ft.
+Aye aye!
 The 42" parachute was too small for t' heavier weight o' t' rocket, and it recovered about 300 feet out with a cracked fillet (the same one that I repaired) and a kink in t' tip o' one fin.
 Begad!
-Blimey!
-Ya scallywag!
-Blimey!
+Ahoy!
 It be time for more mods.
+Aye aye!
+Begad!

+I unscrewed t' screw eye from t' baffle cap and noticed that t' bulkhead disk was slightly charred.
 Ya scallywag!
-Blimey!
-Begad!
-Blimey!

-I unscrewed t' screw eye from t' baffle cap and noticed that t' bulkhead disk be slightly charred.
-Ahoy!
-Ahoy!
 So I cut out a piece o' flat tin t' same shape as t' disk and epoxied t' tin onto t' disk t' keep it from burning.
 I then epoxied t' screw eye into t' baffle cap.
+Aye aye!
 T' shock cord is now attached via a quick link.
+Avast, ya bilge rat, me proud beauty!
 I also scrapped t' elastic cord and used a piece o' 3/16" nylon rope instead.
-Aye aye!
-For those o' you who don't like rope for use in rockets, ya bilge rat, just think about this.
-Begad!
-Ya scallywag!
+Arrr!
+For those o' you who don't like rope for use in rockets, matey, me hearties, just think about this.
 What be t' rope tied to?
-In me rocket's case, me bucko, its tied t' a quick link which has a tensile strength o' 220lb.
-Well, blow me down!
+In me rocket's case, ya bilge rat, its tied t' a quick link which has a tensile strength o' 220lb.
 What be t' quick link attached to?
 A mild steel screw eye which has a tensile strength o' under 100lb.
 Begad!
 This screw is in turn screwed into a piece o' plastic (the baffle cap).
+Avast, me proud beauty!
+Avast!
 Since this recovery system be designed t' work in this rocket, a piece o' tubular nylon capable o' withstandin' two tons o' force is nay needed.
-Arrr!

-T' piston is now modified with a long nut, shiver me timbers, washer, and 2 eye bolts so that t' shock cord is actually in two sections: one from rocket t' piston, shiver me timbers, and t' other from piston t' nose cone.
-Ahoy!
-Ya scallywag!
+T' piston is now modified with a long nut, washer, ya bilge rat, and 2 eye bolts so that t' shock cord is actually in two sections: one from rocket t' piston, arrr, arrr, and t' other from piston t' nose cone.
+Avast, me proud beauty!
 T' eye bolts only need t' be unscrewed to remove either section o' t' shock cord from t' piston.
-Ya scallywag!
-Arrr!
+Begad!
+Avast!
 I also made a 60 inch diameter parachute out o' red ripstop nylon t' be used instead o' t' kit's 42" one.
-Since this chute is so huge, I turned t' piston around so that the piston cap faces t' tail end o' t' rocket instead o' t' nose end.
-Blimey!
-Begad!
-This gave me a lot more room, but it still wasn't enough t' fit t' parachute.
+Aye aye!
+Since this chute is so huge, me bucko, shiver me timbers, I turned t' piston around so that the piston cap faces t' tail end o' t' rocket instead o' t' nose end.
+This gave me a lot more room, ya bilge rat, but it still wasn't enough t' fit t' parachute.

 I also made a cool way t' retain your RMS casing.
-Avast!
 I cut out two strips o' aluminum sheet 3/8 inches wide by about 2-¾ inches long.
 Blimey!
+Blimey!
 I marked a line on each one about ½ inch from one end and made a 90 degree bend at this line.
-Blimey!
-Aye aye!
 I then drilled two 1/16 inch holes in t' long ends o' t' resultin' "L" shaped pieces (all o' these measurements are approximate because t' device is permanently installed in t' rocket and I didn't write down the actual measurements).
 Blimey!
+Blimey!
+Blimey!
+Blimey!
 I procured two screws and in t' short end o' each piece drilled a hole slightly smaller than the diameter o' t' screws.
-Ya scallywag!
-Begad!
 With t' same drill bit I then drilled two holes in t' aft centerin' rin' about ¼ inch away from t' motor tube on each side is such a way that they did nay interfere with t' operation o' t' motor hook.
+Blimey!
+Blimey!
 I then inserted me "L" shaped brackets into t' tail o' t' rocket short end down and screwed them into the rocket by hand.
+Well, blow me down!
+Blimey!
 T' result is two posts with holes in them stickin' above t' motor tube.
+Ahoy!
+Blimey!
+In t' flange on t' aft closure o' me RMS casing, matey, I drilled two holes which line up with t' holes in t' brackets.
 Begad!
-In t' flange on t' aft closure o' me RMS casing, arrr, I drilled two holes which line up with t' holes in t' brackets.
-Begad!
-If done correctly, this system allows t' motor t' be smartly and easily safety wired into t' rocket, matey, eliminatin' any chance o' t' casing ejecting.
-Ahoy!
+Blimey!
+Ya scallywag!
+Blimey!
+Blimey!
+Blimey!
+If done correctly, this system allows t' motor t' be smartly and easily safety wired into t' rocket, me bucko, eliminatin' any chance o' t' casing ejecting.
+Ya scallywag!
+Blimey!
+Blimey!
+Blimey!
+Blimey!
+Blimey!

-Instead o' t' yellow, matey, poor fittin' cardboard spacer supplied with t' kit for use with t' RMS casing, me hearties, shiver me timbers, I had my dad make an aluminum one on t' lathe which fit perfectly.
+Instead o' t' yellow, me hearties, me bucko, poor fittin' cardboard spacer supplied with t' kit for use with t' RMS casing, I had my dad make an aluminum one on t' lathe which fit perfectly.
 You will also notice that t' instructions recommend wrappin' maskin' tape around t' junction betwixt t' motor tube and t' aft end o' t' motor with maskin' tape to, "prevent any ejection gas from escapin' around motor."
 This is a totally unnecessary step.
-Avast, me proud beauty!
-Avast, me proud beauty!
-If t' ejection gas "wants out" it could just escape through t' nozzle, but this is 4F black powder we are talkin' about.
 Blimey!
-Arrr!
+Blimey!
+If t' ejection gas "wants out" it could just escape through t' nozzle, arrr, but this is 4F black powder we are talkin' about.
 It pressurizes too rapidly t' waste time goin' through tiny holes.
-Avast, me proud beauty!
-Begad!
-If t' piston doesn't move and t' motor stays in, the ejection gas will over-pressurize t' motor/body tube, ya bilge rat, and make an escape hatch through t' motor/body tube.
-Begad!
-With all these modifications, shiver me timbers, t' rocket weighed 49.6 ounces.
+Blimey!
+Blimey!
+If t' piston doesn't move and t' motor stays in, the ejection gas will over-pressurize t' motor/body tube, arrr, and make an escape hatch through t' motor/body tube.
+Well, me bucko, blow me down!
+Blimey!
+With all these modifications, t' rocket weighed 49.6 ounces.

 T' first flight after these modifications was on a G64-4W.
-Aye aye!
 Blimey!
-T' sound, flame, ya bilge rat, ya bilge rat, and smoke from this reload were awesome!
+T' sound, flame, and smoke from this reload were awesome!
+It went maybe 500ft.
 Blimey!
-It went maybe 500ft.
-Well, blow me down!
-T' rocket performed a slight lean with t' wind, me hearties, me hearties, me parachute deployed at apogee, me bucko, matey, arrr, and t' rocket floated down very slowly about 200 feet away without a scratch on it.
-Ahoy!
+T' rocket performed a slight lean with t' wind, me parachute deployed at apogee, and t' rocket floated down very slowly about 200 feet away without a scratch on it.
+Begad!
+Begad!

 Recovery: